This quick chicken curry is easy to make and even more delicious to eat. It only takes 30mins to cook, making it perfect for a midweek dinner!

 What to serve with curry in a hurry?

 I usually go for the classic rice and flatbread, both of which I make ahead of time and just reheat whilst the curry simmers.
 For the easiest flatbreads in the world check out my Foolproof Flatbreads.

 Alrighty, let’s tuck into the full recipe for this chicken curry in a hurry shall we?!

 How to make Curry in a Hurry (Full Recipe & Video)

 Chicken Curry in a Hurry

 Ingredients (check list):

-- 1.3lb / 600g Boneless Skinless Chicken Thigh, diced into small bite size pieces & preferably at room temp (can sub breast for speedy option - see notes)
+- 1.3lb / 600g Boneless Skinless Chicken Thigh, diced into small bite size pieces & preferably close to room temp (see notes)

 - 1x 14oz/400g can of Full Fat Coconut Milk